Doing barbell squats can be great but they are not for everyone. Find out what alternatives to barbell squats offer good results too.

 Whether you don’t enjoy barbell squats, you don’t have a barbell, you want a more knee-friendly alternative, or you want an alternative for any other reason, these barbell squat substitutes can offer you some or all of the same effects

 1. Other weighted squat variations

 While the barbell back squat is one of the most popular weighted squat options, there are plenty of other types of resistance and types of squats you can do.
-As an example to do a dumbbell goblet squat take the following steps:

 - Stand up straight with your feet at more or less shoulder width right in front of a vertically standing dumbbell.